-Millar E, Stanley J, Gurney J, Stairmand J, Davies C, Semper K, Dowell T, Mangin D, Lawrenson R, Sarfati D. Impact of multimorbidity on health service utilisation and healthcare experiences J Primary Health Care 2018; 10(10): 44-53.
+Millar E, Stanley J, Gurney J, Stairmand J, Davies C, Semper K, Dowell T, Mangin D, Lawrenson R, Sarfati D. Impact of multimorbidity on health service utilisation and healthcare experiences.
+Journal of Primary Health Care 2018; 10(10): 44-53.

 Millar E, Mangin D, Lawrenson R, Dowell A, Sarfati D. Clinical Guidelines: what happens when people have multiple conditions?
-NZ Medical Journal 2018 (1472): 73-81.
+New Zealand Medical Journal 2018 (1472): 73-81.

 Stanley J, Sarfati D. Development and validation of the M3 index for measuring multimorbidity load for risk of mortality.
 Journal of Clinical Epidemiology 2017 (DOI: http://dx.doi.org/10.1016/j.jclinepi.2017.08.005)

 Gurney J, Stanley J, York S, Rosenbaum D, Sarfati D. Risk of lower limb amputation in a national prevalent cohort of patients with diabetes.
 Diabetologia 2017; https://doi.org/10.1007/s00125-017-4488-8.

 Signal L, Semper K, Stairmand J, Davies C, Millar E, Dowell T, Lawrenson R, Mangin D, Sarfati, D. A walking stick in one hand and a chainsaw in the other: patients’ perspectives of living with multimorbidity.
 New Zealand Medical Journal 2017; 130 (1455): 65-76.